-AA screening will be undertaken on all the bogs as part of PCAS and this is currently being undertaken by external consultants for Pollagh Bog.
+AA screening will be undertaken on all the bogs as part of PCAS and this is currently being undertaken by external consultants for Derries Bog.
 Where required, Natura Impact Statements shall be completed and submitted to the Minister in accordance with 42(9) and 42(10) of the Habitats Regulation, noting that Bord na Móna is prescribed as a 'public authority' under this legislation.
 In relation to the SEA Directive and EIAR Directive, this has been considered and the legal advice to date is that the scheme does not come under these Directives.

 An Archaeological Impact Assessment (AIA) is also being undertaken on all the bogs in PCAS.
 The aim for known archaeology on these bogs is to accomplish preservation in situ and we are taking steps to identify and avoid all known archaeology.
-Bord na Móna aim to achieve this through including all known archaeology on our GIS from the AIA process, and either excluding or defining a buffer zone around these features.
-Areas of archaeological importance will then be excluded from any ground works in the final plan.
-It is anticipated that any archaeology will benefit from the ultimate remit of the rehabilitation, in that water tables will be raised thereby preserving insitu archaeological features in an anoxic environment.
+Bord na Móna aim to achieve this through including all known archaeology in the planning process of rehabilitation works and implementing and exclusion or buffer zone around these features.
+These measures should sufficiently protect any archaeology in these areas, during any ground works in the final plan.
+It is anticipated that any archaeology will benefit hugely from the ultimate remit of the rehabilitation, in that water tables will be raised thereby preserving in-situ.
 There is also an identified procedure for managing reports of stray finds that may arise during rehabilitation works.
 An archaeological end of life survey of all the bogs as requested by National Museum of Ireland and National Monuments Unit is not part of the current scope of the scheme.
 Bord na Móna would be happy to assist such a survey, where possible.